-If you'd like to do something other than reach for a spray can of poison to deal with stinging bees and wasps, you'll first need to correctly identify the insect and determine whether it's a threat.
-Each species has different behavior, and successful nonchemical management techniques are tailored to the particular species.
-If you decide that the bees or wasps need to be removed, be careful!
+If you want to do something other than reach for a spray can of poison, you should first correctly identify the insect and determine whether it's a threat.
+Each species has different behaviors, and successful non-chemical techniques are tailored to the particular species.
+If you decide that the bees or wasps need to be removed, BE CAREFUL!
 These pests sting and can be dangerous if you are allergic to their venom.

-Description: The most common yellowjackets in the Northwest are the western yellowjacket (Paravespula pensylvanica), the common yellowjacket (Paravespula vulgaris), and the aerial yellowjacket (Dolichovespula arenaria).1 The German yellowjacket (Paravespula germanica) is becoming widespread in Washington.2
+Description: The most common yellowjackets in the Northwest are the western yellowjacket (Paravespula pensylvanica), the common yellowjacket (Paravespula vulgaris), and the aerial yellowjacket (Dolichovespula arenaria).3 The German yellowjacket (Paravespula germanica) is becoming widespread in Washington.1

 Yellowjackets are about 1/2 inch long with jagged bands of bright yellow and black on the abdomen.
-The head and thorax are black with yellow spots and bars.3 They have a short, narrow waist4 and a broad abdomen that tapers off like a cone to a sharp point.3
+The head and thorax are black with yellow spots and bars.4 They have a short, narrow waist2 and a broad abdomen that tapers off like a cone to a sharp point.4

-Yellowjackets are the most commonly encountered wasp species and are sometimes called the "meat bee"4 because workers scavenge for meat or sweets at picnics and around homes.2 Females can sting repeatedly.3 They will land on people who are nearby and crawl inside their clothes5 and are extremely defensive when their nests are disturbed.3
+Yellowjackets are the most commonly encountered wasp species and are sometimes called the "meat bee"2 because workers scavenge for meat or sweets at picnics and around homes.1 Females can sting repeatedly.4 They will land on people who are nearby and crawl inside their clothes5 and are extremely defensive when their nests are disturbed.4

-Description: Baldfaced hornets are nonaggressive yellowjackets.7 They are about 3/4 inch long with black and ivory markings on most of their body.8 They can have nests close to human activity all summer without being discovered or being a nuisance.
-Full sized nests are about the size of a basketball.7 Nests are pear-shaped and completely enclosed by a "paper" covering.
-The cells in which the larvae live are not visible.8
+Description: Baldfaced hornets are non-aggressive yellowjackets.6 They have black and ivory markings and stripes on most of their body.7 They can have nests close to human activity all summer without being discovered or being a nuisance.
+Nests are large and football-shaped and can be found attached to shrub branches and trees.7

 Although it may sound risky, you can use your own vacuum to remove hornet nests if you have an extension wand.
 Take a look at the hornets flying in and out of the entrance hole of the nest.
-Find the spot three or four inches outside the hole that all the hornets pass.
-When it is dark, or just before sunset, prop the vacuum extension so that its end is right at that spot.
-Run the vacuum for two or three hours.
-Repeat for four or five nights.
-According to Lane County (Oregon) bee removal specialist Tom Howell, you'll get phenomenal results.5
+Find the spot 3 or 4 inches outside the hole that all the hornets pass.
+When it is dark or just before sunset, prop the vacuum extension so that its end is right at that spot.
+Run the vacuum for 2 or 3 hours.
+Repeat for 4 or 5 nights.
+According to Lane County (Oregon) bee removal specialist Tom Howell, you will get phenomenal results!5

 Howell cautions that you must not vibrate the nest and irritate the hornets.
 If they become agitated, turn off your flashlight so the stinging insects will not fly toward the beam of light and your body.
 It may be best to have someone else hold the flashlight so the person operating the vacuum can focus on staying cautious.5